jarrodmillman/rcsds/lectures/day02.rst

 - Everyone should be signed up on Piazza and GitHub
 - Reading 1 due Thursday
 - Quiz Thursday during class
-- Quest lecture next Tuesday by Alex Huth
+- Guest lecture next Tuesday by Alex Huth

 Things you **need to do** before Thursday, September 3rd: